Sahil-Salim-Shaikh/Sahil-Salim-Shaikh/README.md

 - Contributions to open-source projects
 - Code quality and best practices

-🌱 Currently, I'm honing my skills in Java and related technologies.
-I'm passionate about continuous learning and sharing knowledge.
-Let's connect, learn, and build together!
+🌱 Currently honing my skills in Java, SailPoint IdentityIQ, and ServiceNow, along with related technologies.
+Passionate about continuous learning and sharing knowledge—let’s connect, learn, and build together!

-## 🌱 Current Focus

-Currently building expertise in **Java, ServiceNow, and SailPoint**, with a focus on **secure and scalable systems**.

-💡 Passionate about continuous learning and knowledge sharing
-🤝 Let’s connect, learn, and build together

----

 ### Skills
 <p align="left">